ffund/ml-notebooks/notebooks/2-advertising-hw.md

 Also repeat the analysis of part (3) for this regression model.
 Use training data for all of these items:

 **Plot 1**: Create a scatter plot of predicted sales ($\hat{y}$) on the vertical axis, and actual sales ($y$) on the horizontal axis.
-Make sure both axes use the same scale (the range of the vertical axis should be the same as the range of the vertical axis).
+Make sure both axes use the same scale (the range of the vertical axis should be the same as the range of the horizontal axis).
 Label each axes.
 Does this model explain the data more effectively than the simple linear regressions from the previous section?

 **Plot 2**: Create a scatter plot with the residuals ($y - \hat{y}$) on the vertical axis, and actual sales ($y$) on the horizontal axis.
 Comment on your observations.
 Is there a pattern in the residuals (and if so, what might it indicate), or do they appear to have no pattern with respect to actual sales?